eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 8.3 Document Versioning

-To avoid interoperability issues and changes to the ARF going unnoticed, version control system and the following semantic versioning scheme (https://semver.org) will be used for the ARF.
+To avoid interoperability issues and changes to the ARF going unnoticed, a version control system and the following semantic versioning scheme (https://semver.org) will be used for the ARF.

 The ARF document will be published under a standardized release